Picking a digital marketing agency in Dubai is a daunting process.

 Once an agency shares its first quote, this will most likely be in the higher range of what they get from their current clients in the same segment as yours.
 Negotiating up to 10% is fairly standard practice but if you find yourself wanting to negotiate more than 20% of the agency fees.
 It may just not be worthwhile for your business to work with the agency.

-It's better to be a top client for a mid-level agency than a low client for a high-level agency.
+It's better to be the highest-paying client for a mid-level agency than a low-paying client for a large & established agency.

-However, the only thing that truly trumps how much you pay the agency is the relationship that you create with the agency.
-Personally, I have seen a marked difference in the quality of work that the creative team delivers for certain brands.
-The key thing these brands had in common was that the owners or marketing managers insisted on hosting the entire team at the store before signing us on.
-This helped the marketing team appreciate the brand, appreciate the people behind the brand, and understand the brand ethos better.
-Hence enabling the agency to produce better work.
+However, the only factor that truly trumps how much you pay the agency is the relationship that you create with the team.
+Personally, I have seen a marked difference in the quality of work that our creative team delivers for certain clients.
+The owners or marketing managers insisted on hosting the entire team at the store before signing us on.
+They were friendly, gave meaningful feedback, appreciated the good work, and were critical when the work was not up to mark.
+This helps the agency team appreciate the brand, value the people behind the brand, and understand the brand ethos better.
+Hence enabling us to produce better work!